SamanthaBooth81/clay_and_fire/README.md

 - I used [H&M](https://hmgroup.com/about-us/our-values/), [Oysho](https://www.oysho.com/gb/company.html) and [Accessorize](https://www.accessorize.com/uk/our-brand.html) to see how they shared their Policies and Frequently Asked Questions with their customers for content ideas.

+- [GDPR Privacy Policy Generator](https://www.privacypolicygenerator.info/) was used to generate the Privacy Policy that was added to the footer.

 ### Styling
 - [Unsplash - Landing Image](https://unsplash.com/photos/uRuF9ABj0NY)
 - [Logo Font - Google Fonts](https://fonts.google.com/specimen/Raleway?query=raleway)